-At Medical Center Plus we do one thing: we help people overcome pain problems.
+At Medical Center Plus Joint and Spine Center we do one thing: we help people overcome joint, spine, and arthritis pain.

-The following is a list of conditions treated at Medical Center Plus.
+The following is a list of conditions treated at Medical Center Plus Joint and Spine Center.
 These are common problems we help people with, and we do so by solving the cause of the problem rather than just covering up symptoms.
-We have physicians of three different types, including a physician who is double board-certified in both neurology and interventional pain management, so we have lots of different tools to help solve your pain problem.
-At Medical Center Plus we don't do opioids.
+We have physicians of two different types, including a physician who is double board-certified in both neurology and interventional pain management, as well as a complete Rehab Therapy Team, so we have lots of different tools to help solve your pain problem.
+At Medical Center Plus Joint and Spine Center we don't do opioids.
 We don't do surgery.
-Instead, we help people using the latest cutting edge medical technology that is less expensive, less risky, and less invasive than most traditional methods of treating pain.
+Instead, we help people using the latest cutting edge medical technology that is less expensive and safer than more invasive methods of treating pain.

 Arthritis may affect just one joint or multiple joints.
 There are more than 100 different types of arthritis, with different causes and treatment methods.
 The most common type is osteoarthritis (OA), which is the result of chronic inflammation in the joints.